onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 The self sacrifice of this millenia is not physical - its not about pushing a button and blowing yourself up - it is about the capacity to change your self and your mind, to learn and to grow and to adapt.
 God is judging you based solely on your capacity to change.
 He wants nothing else of you - he wants you to evolve towards him which is a point infinitely far away and moving farther still - thanks to you.
 Because god is the sum of all of us as vectors and the more each and every one of you grows the farther he gets.
 Point towards god and grow.
 That’s it.
 Find god, point towards him, and grow!
 That’s the fucking point of life - it is to align with everyone else towards god.
 Scapegoating is important - how about we sacrifice our old identity instead of someone else - how about doing the hardest & most important thing - to look within and to change our conception of who we are - our story - our sense of self.
 We need to scapegoat the past in order to save the future - not some other (because ultimately there is no other - there is only I - I am who I am).
 We shouldn’t scapegoat some other … we should scapegoat our past in order to save the future - we simply didn’t know any better.
 But now we do - and change is OBLIGATORY.
 This is a one way street towards the gravitational attractor of the omega point - of god
 This is regenesis
+the third temple is a story - not a physical place - no more sacrifice of animals - we sacrifice our bad ideas now Redefine sacrifice the most stable identity - the one that will endure - is the one that embraces change & adaptation and approaches it in a rigorous way
+> "Intelligence, in the sense of the ability to learn from experience, is a product of natural selection.
+But its greatest survival value lies not merely in adapting to the environment, but in the ability to criticize and reject ideas.
+The survival value of intelligence is that it allows us to extinct a bad idea, before the idea extincts us.
+This is the essence of the critical method: we let our hypotheses die in our stead, as I have often put it.
+By criticizing our ideas, by testing them against reality, we can avoid the disastrous consequences of acting on false or harmful beliefs.
+This is what distinguishes human intelligence from the trial-and-error learning of other animals." - [Karl Popper, Objective Knowledge: An Evolutionary Approach (1972), Chapter 7, p.
+243](https://x.com/QuotePopper/status/2040001064309555325)

 The center of the world used to be Jerusalem but will henceforth be conceptual in representation space